Sofia Barclay

-Sofia Beatrice Barclay (born 31 August 1988), also credited as Sofia Stuart, is an English actress.
-She began her career in theatre.
+Sofia Beatrice Barclay, also credited as Sofia Stuart, is an English actress, who has performed on stage and TV, and in film.
+She began her professional career in 2010 after attending theatre school in New York.
 Her films include Love Again and the animation Spider-Man: Across the Spider-Verse (both 2023).
-On television, she starred in the BBC One crime drama Lynley (2025).
+On television, she stars in the BBC One crime drama Lynley (2025).